-Therefore, using the generating function of $T_k(x)$ available in the literature, for the positive integers we have: \\ from which it's possible to produce the generating function of $\varphi(k)$ (let it be $q(x)$): \\ The $k$-th derivative of $q(x)$ yields the value of $\varphi(k)$, and obtaining it is not very hard (we just need to decompose the functions in $x$ into a sum of fractions whose denominators have degree 1, if the roots are simple -- so we can easily generalize their $k$-th derivative).
-After we perform all the calculations and simplifications we find that:
+from which it is possible to produce the generating function of $\varphi(k)$, \\ The $k$-th derivative of $q(x)$ yields the value of $\varphi(k)$, and obtaining it is not very hard (we just need to decompose the functions in $x$ into a sum of fractions whose denominators have degree one, if the roots are simple -- so we can easily generalize their $k$-th derivative).
+After we perform all the calculations and simplifications we find that,

 where $\floor{k/2}$ means the integer division.\\